snakemake/snakemake-interface-storage-plugins/README.md

         # Ensure that the object is accessible locally under self.local_path()
         ...

-    # The following to methods are only required if the class inherits from
+    # The following two methods are only required if the class inherits from
     # StorageObjectReadWrite.

     @retry_decorator